-Donor sperm is commonly used by single and gay/lesbian women to achieve a pregnancy.
+Donor sperm is commonly used by single and same sex female couples to achieve a pregnancy.
 It is also used in the treatment of severe male factor infertility.
-Donor insemination can be used alone, or in combination with ovarian stimulation, depending on the particular fertility problem.
+Donor insemination can be used alone, or in combination with ovarian stimulation, depending on the particular situation.
 In either case, insemination with donor sperm is timed to coincide with ovulation.

 Intra-uterine Insemination (IUI)